mhaxp/TheCommunity/README.md

 2. Draft a message and click **Rewrite with AI** to request a refined version.
 The result replaces your local draft so you can review it before sending.
 3. Use **Update OpenAI Key** in the chat header any time to rotate or remove the key.
 4. Choose **Disable AI** or refresh the page to clear the key completely.
 You are responsible for any usage charges billed to your OpenAI account.

+### Theme Preferences

+- The initial theme matches your operating system preference when possible.
+- Use the **Light/Dark Mode** toggle in the chat header to switch palettes at any time.
+- Your choice is remembered locally; clear browser storage or toggle again to follow a different preference.

 ### WebRTC Architecture